 Eni's Board appreciates the current skill profile.
-In view of the appointment of the new Board, considering Eni's future challenges and evaluating the possibility of further enhancing the skills and experience represented on the Board, the Board suggests the following elements should be taken into consideration: sector-specific experiences and skills;
+In view of the appointment of the new Board, considering Eni's future challenges and evaluating the possibility of further enhancing the skills and experience represented on the Board, the Board suggests the following elements should be taken into consideration:

-- sector-specific experiences and s
+- sector-specific experiences and skills;

 - technological skills;

 - strategic orientation.